 3. Overcoming your fear of flying

-- Distract yourself as much as possible on the plane so that you don’t think about the possibility of crashing.
+- Distract yourself on the plane as much as possible, so you don’t think about the possibility of crashing.
 For instance, bring a tablet device to watch films, listen to music or even read.
-Consider using the in-flight entertainment system to keep yourself distracted or try and get some sleep if it’s a long flight.
+Consider using the in-flight entertainment system to distract yourself or get some sleep if it’s a long flight.

 - Learn more about planes and their safety record.
 Planes are statistically one of the safest forms of travel available to us.
 In fact, only one in every two million flights leads to a fatal accident.

 4. Take care of your responsibilities at home